2023 State Guide to Scattering Ashes - Oregon Edition

 Funeral service providers in Oregon and other states are asked many questions about scattering ashes, including whether or not it if is allowed, where in Oregon can it be done, and what urn or container can you use to scatter ashes?
 In this guide we highlight important information that covers storing and scattering ashes in Oregon.

-Regulations in Oregon for Scattering Ashes
+What are the Rules in Oregon for Scattering Ashes?

 In Oregon, there are no state-wide laws that restrict you from storing or scattering ashes of a loved one (or pet).
 Cremated ashes can be placed in a crypt, grave, urn, or other container of your choosing.